What to Wear to Jury Duty 2026: Complete Dress Code Guide

 Outfit 4: Pantsuit

 A well-fitted pantsuit in charcoal or navy is essentially foolproof for any court level, including federal.
-You do not need a tie or formal shirt underneath.
-A simple shell top or fitted crewneck works well.
+You don't need a tie or formal shirt underneath — a simple shell top or fitted crewneck works well.

 Formula: Pantsuit + simple top + low heels or loafers + stud earrings

-Colors that work best for women: Navy, charcoal, black, cream, soft blush, olive, and burgundy all read as professional without being overly severe.
-Avoid neon colors, loud patterns, and anything with large logos or graphic prints.
+Best colors for women's jury duty outfits: navy, charcoal, black, cream, soft blush, olive, and burgundy all read as professional without being overly severe.
+Skip neon colors, loud patterns, and large logos or graphic prints.

 Men have a slightly simpler path to an appropriate jury duty outfit.
-The core principle is the same: business casual that leans professional.
+The core principle is the same — business casual that leans professional.
+Knowing how to dress for jury duty as a man comes down to four reliable formulas.

 Outfit 1: Button-Down Shirt and Dress Pants